ZhenhanHu/cse15l-lab-reports/lab3.md

   }
 }
 ```
-We should employ JUnit test cases in `ArrayTests.java` to verify the functionality of the method.
+We should employ JUnit test cases to verify the functionality of the method.
 Throughout the debugging process shown below, several JUnit tests were designed and executed, revealing through their symptoms (terminal outputs and error messages I saw) that the initial program exhibited failures in several cases, yet succeeded in others.

 ## *An input that doesn't induce a failure as a JUnit test*
 ```